 Nova Brewing Co. in Covina, California was founded by Emiko Tanabe and James Jin in 2019.
 The two met while studying for the SSA’s (Sake School of America) sake sommelier certification.
 They enjoyed visiting sake and beer breweries and wondered why there weren’t any sake brewery & tasting room in LA.
-They felt a local brewery in LA county was needed in order to have a more personal connection to the locals and introduce fresh NAMA SAKE.
-Together, they took over an old winery & brewery and turned it over into a hybrid sake and beer brewery with fresh concept and flavors.
-Nova’s Gravity and Eclipse sake were awarded silver medals at 2021 New York Wine and Spirits Competition just two years since opening.
+They felt a place in LA was needed where people can personally visit and smell, see, and taste how sake is made.
+Nova’s goal is to have locals experience a style of sake called NAMASAKE which is fresh and unpasteurized sake that is hard to import due to its high sensitivity to temperature.
+NAMASAKE has characteristic of being more vibrant and juicy so small batches of sake are constantly brewed to have the freshest sake available.
+James, previously a home-brewer, went to Japan to get formal training in brewing while Emiko took over an old winery & brewery and flipped it into a sake and beer brewery.
+Nova released their first sake at the end of 2020, and Gravity and Eclipse sake were awarded silver medals at 2021 New York Wine and Spirits Competition.

 Using 100% rice sourced from a farm in North California, our brewer uses hand-crafting brewing techniques learned from an award-winning brewery Inaba Shuzo in Ibaraki, Japan to produce sake that is rich in flavor, bold and higher in acidity than traditional sake to be able to stand up to the variety of food culture in LA.